Grain LNG Terminal

+Entrance sign to the LNG terminal.

-Grain LNG Terminal is a Liquefied Natural Gas (LNG) terminal on the Isle of Grain, 37 miles (60 km) east of London.
+Grain LNG Terminal is a liquefied natural gas (LNG) terminal on the Isle of Grain, 37 miles (60 km) east of London.
 It has facilities for the offloading and reloading of LNG from ships at two jetties on the River Medway; for storing and blending LNG; for truck loading; and regasifying and blending natural gas to meet UK specifications.
 The terminal can handle up to 15 million tonnes per annum of LNG, has a storage capacity for one million cubic metres of LNG, and is able to regasify up to 645 GWh per day (58 million cubic metres per day) for delivery into the high pressure gas National Transmission System (NTS).
+Since 2025 the site is owned in a 50:50 consortium by Centrica and Energy Capital Partners, who bought it from National Grid.

 History

 The Grain LNG terminal is located on the site of the BP Kent Refinery which closed in 1982 and was subsequently demolished.
 The Grain LNG site covers a total area of 600 acres (240 ha).

 In 1980 British Gas constructed an LNG peak-shaving facility on the south west of the refinery site.
 The facility was used to support the NTS at times of high demand, and to ensure the security of gas supplies in SE England.
 During periods of high demand liquefied gas was pumped from storage tanks and heated in vapourisers to a gaseous state for delivery into the NTS.
 There are four tanks each of 50,000 m^{3} (total storage capacity of 200,000 m^{3}), constructed of 9% nickel-steel alloy insulated with perlite, each with a containment bund to half the tank height.
 At times of low demand gas could be withdrawn from the NTS and liquefied by cryogenic cooling to minus 162 °C to replenish the storage tanks.
 An adjacent gas holder received a gaseous boil-off from the tanks.